sani-coop/edx-documentation/en_us/shared/exercises_tools/multiple_choice.rst

 * For many subject areas, authentic assessments are either unavailable or prohibitively complex to use.
-In such courses, multiple choice questions can act as the only available fallback.
+In such courses, multiple choice questions can act as the only available fall back.

 Fortunately, multiple choice questions are among the best studied in assessment literature.
 A few guidelines for the creation of such questions follow.